Gbps to GB/s Converter

 What is GB/s?

-Gigabytes per second (GB/s) is the highest common unit for data transfer rates, representing 1,000,000,000 bytes per second following international decimal standards.
+Gigabytes per second (GB/s) is a high unit for data transfer rates, representing 1,000,000,000 bytes per second following international decimal standards.
+This unit is used for fast storage systems and high-performance applications.

 Common uses: